marcoalc/liferay-docs/develop/tutorials/articles/02-mvc/10-approving-content-with-workflow/02-enabling-workflow-at-the-service-layer.markdown

 ## Setting the Workflow Fields in EntryLocalServiceImpl [](id=setting-the-workflow-fields-in-entrylocalserviceimpl)

-Open `EntryLocalServiceImpl` and add the following line in the `addGuestbookEntry` method, immediately following the current setter methods (e.g., `entry.setMessage(message)`):
+Open `EntryLocalServiceImpl` and add the following line in the `addEntry` method, immediately following the current setter methods (e.g., `entry.setMessage(message)`):

     entry.setStatus(WorkflowConstants.STATUS_DRAFT);